flaviusb/whyso.co.nz/picturetags.md

-PictureTags is a gallery program that doesn't suck.
+PictureTags is a gallery program with a number of organisational features.